qf9898/secure-client-server/README.md

    $ ./ssl-client 127.0.0.1 port#   (e.g., $ ./ssl-client 127.0.0.1 4080)
    At this time, client and server can text with each other via ssl tunnel.

-5. At last, to release the project, executable files (i.e., ssl-server and ssl-user) can be removed to save package size:
+5. At last, to release the project, executable files (i.e., ssl-server and ssl-client) can be removed to save package size:
    $ make clean